samiralam/rules-compendium/docs/dmg/3-dms-toolbox/index.md

 #### Shrines

 Any sapient creature might have some place dedicated to worship.
-Depending on the creature’s resources and piety, such a shrine can be humble or extensive.
+Depending on the creature's resources and piety, such a shrine can be humble or extensive.
 Adventurers are likely to encounter priests, cultists, and similar creatures there, and wounded monsters might flee to a shrine to seek healing.

 #### Vaults